 BUSTI students have the option to choose between a course of study in either Performance or Design.
 Students in both tracks work together as an ensemble for the majority of their classes.
 We encourage all students to stretch their comfort zones and work as true collaborative theatre artists: as actors, designers, directors, playwrights… regardless of which track they choose.
 What follows is a detailed breakdown of the daily curriculum:

-Three afternoons per week, students train in their chosen track: Performance or Design.
+Three afternoons per week, students train further in their chosen track.
 Performance students take Acting classes, where they learn to warm up, follow their impulses, pursue objectives, develop a character, and mine the possibilities of a script through scene study.
 In Design classes, students study script analysis, graphic communication skills, collaboration, character development, and storytelling through scenery, lighting, costumes, sound, and stage management.
 Toward the end of the BUSTI program, each student has a one-on-one conference with their Acting or Design teacher to receive feedback on their growth over the course of the five weeks and to engage in a dialogue about future pursuits.

-During the evenings and on Saturday afternoons, students rehearse in Collaborative Theatre Ensembles to devise an original performance piece inspired by an Artistic Muse.
+During the evenings and on Saturday afternoons, all students take Collaborative Theatre Ensemble class to devise and rehearse an original performance piece inspired by an Artistic Muse.
 These projects are process-oriented ensemble pieces, geared toward empowering individual students to develop a collective artistic voice.
 At program’s end, all students perform these projects in the College of Fine Arts TheatreLab@855.
 Family and friends are invited to attend.

 A Typical Theatre Institute Day

 |9–10:30 a.m.||Morning Technique Class 1|

 |1:45–5 p.m.||Acting or Design Class|